 “No apologies needed.
 But I think you should tell your father that she’s missing.”

 Maddias shook his head.
-“No,” he replied his eyes haunted.
-“I’ll tell him once we know she didn’t—” Maddias paused, swallowed his next words.
+“No,” he replied, his eyes haunted.
+“I’ll tell him once we know she didn’t—” Maddias swallowed his next words.
 He refused to say run away.
 Refused to say it.
 “Once we know she’s coming back,” he amended.

 When Baphrem nodded, Maddias walked over to one of the long couches and sat down.
 He wasn’t going anywhere until he found his sister or answers.

-He didn’t long to wait.
+He didn’t have to wait long.

 “I’M going to get her, Klias.”
 Baphrem grabbed his broadsword and a quiver full of arrows.
 Though their choice of weapons put them at a disadvantage, no annax would ever use a gun.
-Baphrem was no exception.

 “Not alone.”
 Klias, ever calm, actually frowned when he grabbed his arm.
 “Baphrem.”
-His tone of voice cut through even his friend’s pain.
+His tone of voice cut through his friend’s pain.
 “Not.
 Alone.”

-Any other time, Baphrem might have marveled at the concern he saw on Klias’ face but today, he barely noticed it.
-All he could think, focus on, was on Teil.
+Any other time, Baphrem might have marveled at the concern he saw on Klias’ face.
+But today, he barely noticed it.
+All he could think of was Teil.
 He knew very well just what she was enduring at the hands of the tionnax—two years of hunting with the norns had been very educational—and that knowledge was eating him alive.

 Even worse, he had told her to leave Viddion.
-Sure, he hadn’t meant immediately and he certainly hadn’t meant for her to get caught by tionnax, but his conscience wasn’t listening to any of that.
+Sure, he hadn’t meant immediately , and he certainly hadn’t meant for her to get caught by tionnax, but his conscience wasn’t listening to any of that.
 It kept insisting that it was his fault.

-It had taken Jaddan, Lilli and Eidan less than an hour to find her tracks and figure out what had happened.
-The signs of her struggle had been a dead giveaway, in spite of the tionnax attempt to hide their trail.
+It had taken Jaddan, Lilli, and Eidan less than an hour to find her tracks and figure out what had happened.
+The signs of her struggle had been a dead giveaway, in spite of the tionnax’s attempt to hide their trail.
 Lilli had explained it all to them in that direct, efficient way of hers.

 “I told her to go.”
 All Baphrem could see was the hurt in her eyes when he had banished her.
 His mind couldn’t seem to focus on anything else.
 “I told her to leave, Klias.
 And now she’s…they have her.
 The tionnax!”
 If he didn’t do something to help her soon, he was going to go mad.

-“Baphrem…” Klias was his usual calm, icy self and Baphrem had the sudden urge to kick him where it counted.
-He was pretty sure Klias would develop some empathy for his situation if he had some pain of his own to bring him clarity.
+“Baphrem…” Klias was his usual calm, icy self, and Baphrem had the sudden urge to kick him where it counted.
+He was sure Klias would develop some empathy for his situation if he had some pain of his own to bring him clarity.

 “They have her.
 They’ve had her for hours already!”
 He had to focus on the simple mechanics of breathing to get air into his lungs.
 “I’m going after her.”
 Baphrem slid a broadsword behind his back.
 “I’m not waiting around on this.
 They’ve had her for hours.
 Hours!
 You know what that means, Klias.
 You, of all men, know!”
 His eyes, haunted and desperate, fixed on his friend.